finsterniz/pm_assist/README.md

 ```

 ---
-### 3. Implements the selected solution, identified by its number.
+### 3. Get actionable steps for a selected solution, identified by its number.
 **/implement + [number]**

+This command is used to get actionable steps for a solution.

-You can also use /imp
+You can also use its abbreviation "/imp"

 Example: implement the second solution
 ```bash